Vision-At-SEECS/Change-Detection-In-Remote-Sensing-Imagery-Through-Transformers/README.md

 We have some samples from the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) dataset in the folder `samples` for a quick start.

-Firstly, you can download our BIT pretrained model——by [baidu drive, code: 2lyz](https://pan.baidu.com/s/1HiXwpspl6odYQKda6pMuZQ) or [google drive](https://drive.google.com/file/d/1IVdF5a3e1_7DiSndtMkhpZuCSgDLLFcg/view?usp=sharing).
-After downloaded the pretrained model, you can put it in `checkpoints/BIT_LEVIR/`.
+Firstly, you can download the BIT pretrained model —— by [baidu drive, code: 2lyz](https://pan.baidu.com/s/1HiXwpspl6odYQKda6pMuZQ) or [google drive](https://drive.google.com/file/d/1IVdF5a3e1_7DiSndtMkhpZuCSgDLLFcg/view?usp=sharing).
+After downloading the pretrained model, you can put it in `checkpoints/BIT_LEVIR/`.

 Then, run a demo to get started as follows: